MarekLani/Correlating-IoT-Hub-C2D-and-D2C-messages-with-Durable-Functions/readme.md

 ![Architecture](AzureFunctionsArchitecture.png)

-This repository implements overstated architecture.
-This repository contains two projects:
+This repository implements overstated architecture and it contains two projects:

 - *GWManagementFunctions* - Durable Functions backend used by GW management application
-- *SimulatedIQRFGW* -  simple custom simulated device, which communicates with IoT Hub.
+- *SimulatedIQRFGW* -  simple custom simulated gw device, which communicates with IoT Hub.

 Below we describe individual components to the solution.

 #### GW Management Orchestration Function

 GW Management Orchestration function is  durable function with it's own orchestration context.
 This orchestration contains two patterns, namely [functions chaining](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-concepts#chaining) and [human interaction](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-concepts#human), or better said approval process, as we do not involve human in the process.
-This function gets invoked by REST request coming from management mobile application (in latter section How to Run This Sample we use just Postman or other REST request generator tool).
+This function gets invoked by REST request coming from management mobile application (in latter section How to Run This Sample for demo purposes we use just Postman or other REST request generator tool).
 It chains two pieces of logic.
 First part encapsulated within *SentDirectMessageToGW* function is forwarding command to GW device thru IoT Hub in form of C2D message.
 Important to note is, that json message contains *msgId* field, which holds the id of orchestration, which is later forwarded from GW device in D2C message and received by *IoTHubListener* function.
 Thanks to that, we are able to correlate result received from IoT Hub with related instance of durable function and ultimately with original request.

 ```C#
 public class GWManagementOrchestrationCommand